 SA Topic SA Objectives 1.
-Housing 1a) To meet housing needs of the current and future resident and (including Gypsy by providing decent affordable homes of right quality and type. & Traveler) 2a) To promote safer communities and reduce the fear of crime and antisocial behaviour.
-2b) To reduce Index of Multiple Deprivation (IMD) to address 2.
-Equality, poverty and help improve access to facilities and services for diversity and disadvantaged individuals and communities community development 2c) Ensure easy and equitable access to services, facilities and development Opportunities, including education and employment 2d) Support, empower and connect communities to create a healthier society.
-3a) To improve the health of the population and reduce health inequalities and health issues impacting on life expectancy in parts of 3.
-Health and the Borough wellbeing 3b) To improve access and availability of sports and recreation facilities.
+Housing 1a) To meet housing needs of the current and future resident and (including Gypsy & Traveler) by providing decent affordable homes of right quality and type.
+2a) To promote safer communities and reduce the fear of crime and antisocial behaviour.
+2. Equality, diversity and community development 2b) To reduce Index of Multiple Deprivation (IMD) to address poverty and help improve access to facilities and services for disadvantaged individuals and communities 2c) Ensure easy and equitable access to services, facilities and opportunities.
+2d) Support, empower and connect communities to create a healthier society.
+3a) To improve the health of the population and reduce health inequalities.
+3. Health and wellbeing 3b) To improve access and availability of sports and recreation facilities.
 3c).
 To improve access and availability to open spaces.

-SA Topic SA Objectives - 4a) Encourage and enable waste minimisation, reuse, recycling 4.
-Waste and and recovery, building retrofitting and adaptation. resource use 4b) To ensure a sustainable and efficient use of natural resources such 10000100 000 as water and minerals 5a).
+SA Topic SA Objectives 4a) Encourage and enable waste minimisation, reuse, recycling 4.
+Waste and resource use and recovery.
+4b) To ensure a sustainable and efficient use of natural resources such as water and minerals.
+5a).
 Achieve a strong, stable and sustainable economy and prosperity for the benefit of all of North Warwickshire residents.
-5b) To achieve sustainable levels of prosperity and growth throughout the Borough.
-5c) To improve educational skills of the overall population 5.
-Economy 5d) To maintain and enhance the vitality and viability of town and and employment and employment 5e) To address loss of rural and urban employment opportunities/assets and maintain employment provision type and flexibility to address technical changes to industries that may impact on employment levels/opportunities (e.g. Automation, robotics and other technological advances) 6a).
+5b) To achieve sustainable levels of prosperity and growth 5.
+Economy throughout the Borough. and employment 5c) To improve educational skills of the overall population 5d) To maintain and enhance the vitality and viability of town and retail centres 6a).
 Minimise air pollution levels and create good quality air.
 6b) Increase use of public transport, cycling and walking as a 6.
-Air quality proportion of total travel and ensure development is primarily or 7 m quanty focused in the major urban areas, making efficient use of existing physical transport infrastructure 7.
+Air quality proportion of total travel and ensure development is primarily focused in the major urban areas, making efficient use of existing physical transport infrastructure 7.
 Water Minimise water pollution levels and create good quality water.
 Quality 8a) Minimise soil pollution levels and create good quality soil.
-8b) Encourage land use and development that creates and sustain 8.
-Land and well-designed, high quality distinctive and sustainable places.
-Soil 8c) Encourage the efficient use of previously developed land and buildings and encourage efficient use of land.
-9a) Minimise North Warwickshire's contribution to the cause of climate change by reducing emissions of greenhouse gases from transport, domestic commercial and industrial sources.
-9. Achieving 9b) Promote and ensure high standards of sustainable resource zero carbon efficient design, construction and maintenance of buildings, retrofitting, Living reuse and sustainable energy generation.
-9c) Reduce carbon emissions from transport to contribute to the Council's decarbonisation.
+8. Land and Soil 8b) Encourage land use and development that creates and sustain well-designed, high quality distinctive and sustainable places.
+001 8c) Encourage the efficient use of previously developed land and buildings and encourage efficient use of land.
+9a) Minimise North Warwickshire's contribution to the cause of climate change by reducing emissions of greenhouse gases from 9.
+Achieving transport, domestic commercial and industrial sources. zero carbon 9b) Promote and ensure high standards of sustainable resource Living efficient design, construction and maintenance of buildings 0 9c) Reduce carbon emissions from transport to contribute to the Council's decarbonisation.
 10. Flooding To reduce vulnerability to climatic events and flooding.
 11. Historic Value, protect, enhance North Warwickshire's built and Environment historic and archaeological environment and landscape.
 12. Natural Value, protect and enhance North Warwickshire's natural Landscape landscape.
+13a) Valuing contensional and a phateceingothic distributive and by contents ty.
+13. Biodiversity Warwickshire. and geodiversity Warwickshire.